by William Turrell

-It was a short meeting (we’ve had just the two for Ampp3d) – I’d brought a Macbook Air with me but never took it from my bag; I just went through a list of queries I’d prepared and jotted down a few bits of information in Notational Velocity.
+It was a short meeting (we had just the two for Ampp3d) – I never needed to remove my Macbook Air from my bag – I just went through a list of queries I’d prepared and made some notes in Notational Velocity.

-I’ve used it for all my project management for a couple of years now – I find having cards you can (almost) literally drag around between stacks, adding notes, comments, tags and checklists is a much better way to feel in control of complex projects than a linear approach.
+I’ve used Trello for all my project management for some years now – having cards you can (almost) literally drag around between stacks, adding notes, comments, tags and checklists helps me feel more in control of complex projects than a linear approach.
 Also, as Joel Spolsky explains:

 Trello works great for a reasonable amount of inventory, but it intentionally starts to get klunky if you have too many cards in one list.
 And that’s exactly the point: it makes inventory visible so that you know when it’s starting to pile up.

 Every day you look at your Trello board and see that there are seventeen completed features that are totally ready to ship but which haven’t shipped for some reason, and you go find the bottleneck and eliminate it.

 Every time somebody suggests a crazy feature idea, you look at the Feature Backlog and realize it’s just too long, so you don’t waste any time documenting or designing that crazy idea.